oac-tree/sup-dto/doc/anyvalue.rst

    :param value: ``AnyValue`` object to add as an element.
    :return: Reference to ``this`` to allow chaining such calls.
    :throws InvalidOperationException: If this operation is not supported
-      (not an array value or trying to add an empty value).
+      (not an array value or an element of an array of arrays).

    Add an element to the end of this array value with the given value.